 Workflow software features you needed to have in 20181.
 Easy Graphical Modeling of Processes

 The first step to understanding and potentially streamlining a process is being able to create a graphical model of the process.
 This is a formal description or graphic that defines the steps of a process and what results from each of those steps.
-Intuitive graphical modeling is one of the most important features workflow management software can have.
+Intuitive graphical modeling is one of the most important features workflow management software (WMS or WfMS) can have.
 With a graphical model, you can see process and activity definitions, resources, roles of individuals and departments, and expected outputs from all the steps in the process.
 By capturing and depicting the flow of a process, you get all team members on the same page and help everyone understand why they’re doing what they do.
 Here is an example of a workflow created in Comindware Tracker with drag-and-drop simplicity:

 2. Access Control Based on Participant Responsibilities

 Just because modelling and transparency are features workflow management systems should have doesn’t mean that anyone should be able to alter the process or access workflow phases in which they’re not involved.
 Your workflow management software should allow you to define who is supposed to do what.
 People in various roles of a process should be able to update their own status, but shouldn’t have access to the entire workflow.
 At the same time, a project or workflow manager should have the ability to reassign roles if that should become necessary.
 Administrators should be able to do this quickly, and with ease.